ansible-lockdown/RHEL7-STIG/doc/source/faq.rst

 Meet compliance requirements
   Some deployers may be subject to industry compliance programs, such as PCI-DSS, ISO 27001/27002, or NIST 800-53.
-Many of these programs require hardening standards to be applied to critical systems, such as OpenStack infrastructure components.
+Many of these programs require hardening standards to be applied to systems.

 Deployment without disruption
   Security is often at odds with usability.
 The role provides the greatest